 A report published by the National Institute on Drug Abuse suggested that there is a reason why people with mental disorders are up to two times as likely to develop substance abuse disorders:

 - Certain drugs can cause abusers to suffer one or more symptoms of another mental illness.

 - Mental illness may precipitate or hasten substance abuse.
-An individual suffering symptoms of a mental illness may attempt to self-medicate.
+An individual suffering from symptoms of a mental illness may attempt to self-medicate.

 - Drug use disorders and mental illnesses are caused by overlapping factors; genetic, deficits and otherwise.

 Simply, people who struggle with mental health disorders either seek clinical medication or self-medicate with drugs and alcohol.
-People that get prescriptions for their condition are less likely to develop abuse disorders, but often the medications that they get access to have a high abuse potential, creating more risk.
+People that get prescriptions for their condition are less likely to develop abuse disorders, but often the medications that they get access to have high abuse potential, creating more risk.

 People that self-medicate for their mental illnesses often start early, and the use of drugs or alcohol as a way to escape becomes a natural part of life.